-Location of proposed activity:

-Start and end date of proposed activity:

-Detailed description of activity:
+Location of proposed activity: Start and end date of proposed activity: Detailed description of activity:

-If anything for housing of Johnie on District Landa alone on TCFO on an housing males (Consider

 If applying for burning of debris on District Lands, please see TCEQ open burning rules (Special Conditions).

 ATTACHMENTS to be included with Notification Application

 - Proof of land ownership (e.g. warranty deed) that is immediately adjacent to and shares a common boundary with NTMWD-owned property. - Map or plan of the site showing location of activity.